jose-c-campos/jose-c-campos/README.md

 All my projects are coded from scratch, and are designed to showcase my capabilities as an independent coder and problem solver.
 I always make it a point to build a platform through which others can experience or interact with what I create.
 Creating tangible products, either through a well-designed UI or detailed documentation, is how I challenge myself to frame my ideas in a way that non-programmers can appreciate and understand.
+Reach me at **josecarl@usc.edu**

 <!--
 <a href="www.linkedin.com/in/jose-c-campos"